 - 2 eggs

 - 2 cups all purpose flour

 - 1 cup pumpkin puree

 - ¼ teaspoon nutmeg

 - 1 cup semi sweet chocolate chips

-Drop about 1/4 cup batter to form roughly 2-inch circles onto a hot, greased griddle, and flip when edges are firm and bubbles pop.
+- Drop about ¼ cup batter to form roughly 2-inch circles onto a hot, greased griddle, and flip when edges are firm and bubbles pop.
 Cook the second side until golden brown